brompheniramine, dextromethorphan, and pseudoephedrine (cont.)

 What should I discuss with my healthcare provider before taking brompheniramine, dextromethorphan, and pseudoephedrine?

-Brompheniramine, dextromethorphan, and pseudoephedrine can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+This medicine may pass into breast milk and may harm a nursing baby.
+Antihistamines and decongestants may also slow breast milk production.
+Do not use this medicine without medical advice if you are breast-feeding a baby.

 How should I take brompheniramine, dextromethorphan, and pseudoephedrine?